polkafoundry/polkadocs/docs/developer/README.md

 The only valid state access decorator for fields is `@view`.
 Therefore, you cannot mark `value` as `@transaction` and remove `setValue` method.
 :::

 That's it.
-Next, we'll deploy it to the Icetea test net for testing.
+Next, we'll deploy it to the Icetea testnet for testing.

 ### Deploy and test